-Leg

-Nar ist First MI
+Legal Name:

+Last First МІ

-OATH OR AFFIRMAT TION OF ALLI EGIANCE
+OATH OR AFFIRMA TION OF ALL FGIANCE

-(This form is required under Section 3 of Article XX of the Constitu ution of the State of California)
+(This form is required under Section 3 of Articl

-"I, (print full name), do s solemnly swear (or affirm) that:
+"I, solemnly swear (or affirm) that:

-I. S. Citize Check appr opriate box
+🖵 U. S. Citiz ropriate box

-I will sup and dome that I take port and defend the Constitution of the United States and estic; that I will bear faith and allegiance to the Constitut at this obligation freely, without any mental reservation on which I am about to enter." ion of the United Stat es and the Constitution of the State of California;
+I will support and defend the Constitution of the United States and the Constitution of the State of California against all enemies, foreign and domestic; that I will bear faith and allegiance to the Constitution of the United States and the Constitution of the State of California; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties upon which I am about to enter."

-I will sup take this s who are not U.S. Citizens: port the institutions and policies of the United States of A obligation freely, without any mental reservation or purp ch I am about to enter."
+Employees who are not U. S. Citizens: I will support the institutions and policies of the United States of America during the period of my sojourn in the State of California; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties upon which I am about to enter."

-I agree to a gree to a s claiming exempt under the Religious Freedom and Restorable loyally and lawfully discharge the duties of my assigned bide by the Constitution of the United States and the Cord state governments and the San Jose/Evergreen Communications. ed position and, in ac nstitution of the State of California and any and all laws set forth by the
+Employees claiming exempt under the Religious Freedom and Restoration Act of 1993: I agree to loyally and lawfully discharge the duties of my assigned position and, in accordance with the performance of these duties, I agree to abide by the Constitution of the United States and the Constitution of the State of California and any and all laws set forth by the federal and state governments and the San Jose/Evergreen Community College District."

-Sign ature Da ate
+Signature D. ate

+CHILD ABUSE REPOR TING REOUIF REMENTS

-CHILD ABUSE REPORT EMPLOYEE ACKN -
+EMPLOYEE ACK -

-by that I have read the summary of Penal Code he contents, and I agree to comply with provisions 174 provided in my employment packet, I
+ify that I have read the summary of Penal Code the contents, and I agree to comply with provisions 1174 provided in my employment packet, I

-Sign nature Da ate
+Signature Da ate

-EMERGENCY CONTACTS
+EMERGENC Y CONTACTS

-Prim nary: Secondary:
+Primary: Secondary:

-Nam ne: (Please Print) Name: (Please Print)
+Name: (Please Print) Name: (Please Print)

-Add ress: Address:
+Address: - Address:

-Phor nes: Home: Phones: Home:
+Phones: - Phones: Home:

 Cell: Cell:

-TIP /2.17.00